tobinireland/Bayesian-Optimsation-for-Multiparameter-Real-time-e-Commerce-/README.md

 Provides a scalable framework to include additional business-relevant hyperparameters in the future.

+### Hyperparameter Optimization Notebook

+The notebook main_optimization_5_parameters.ipynb extends the basic Bayesian optimization workflow to five tunable hyperparameters:

+Price_Multiplier (continuous) – adjusts product price for optimization.

+Promotion (categorical) – applies a discount type (No_Discount, Discount_5%, Discount_10%).

+Bundle_Size (integer) – simulates product bundling strategies.

+DayOfWeek (categorical) – incorporates historical sales variation by weekday.

+Max_Discount_Percent (continuous) – limits maximum discount applied.

+Workflow

+Load full dataset: Uses data/raw/online_retail_II.xlsx to maximize insights.

+Feature engineering:

+Computes row-level profit (Profit = Quantity * Price).

+Extracts day of the week from InvoiceDate.

+Randomly assigns promotions for demonstration purposes.

+Define objective function:

+Adjusts price and applies promotions and bundle size.

+Computes estimated profit per transaction.

+Returns the negative sum of estimated profit to maximize total profit during optimization.

+Set search space: Five hyperparameters with appropriate types (continuous, categorical, integer).

+Run Bayesian optimization: Efficiently explores the parameter space to find the combination that maximizes estimated profit.

+Output:

+Best hyperparameter combination.

+Corresponding estimated profit.

+Optional visualizations of hyperparameter effects.

+Notes

+The DayOfWeek parameter currently modifies the objective based on historical day-of-week effects.
+You can extend it to include seasonality, promotions, or customer segments.

+This notebook demonstrates multi-objective optimization on a real retail dataset and serves as the core model for the project.

+The workflow is reproducible and modular: you can swap in new hyperparameters or apply it to other datasets.

 ### How to Run

 Activate the Python environment: conda activate capstone